ncaliskan/progdata-class/final_project/README.md

 ## My Project Outline :information_desk_person:
-**My project will be outlined as:**
+**For now, my project will be outlined as:**
-1. data folder
+1. data folder that contains the raw data
 2. hw_04 R Markdown file
-3. Another file that contains the raw data
+3. Another file that contains the outputs (i.e.,plots)

 ### To-do List